awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

 + Performing service software updates
 + If your domain *doesn't* have dedicated master nodes, changing data instance count
 + Enabling or disabling dedicated master nodes
-+ Changing to Multi\-AZ with Standby only accepts one change request at a time
 + Enabling or disabling Multi\-AZ without Standby
 + Changing storage type, volume type, or volume size
 + Choosing different VPC subnets